Aurel Stein: The four expeditions

 The fourth expedition to Central Asia, however, ended in failure.
 Stein did not publish any account, but others have written of the frustrations and rivalries between British and American interests in China, between Harvard's Fogg Museum and the British Museum, and finally, between Paul J. Sachs and Langdon Warner, the two Harvard sponsors of the expedition.

+Between 1940 and 1943, Aurel Stein undertook 2 expeditions to along the Ghaggar-Hakra River to find physical evidence of the Saraswati River described in the Rig Veda.
+While he didn't definitively establish the region's chronological archaeological sequence, his work significantly advanced Indian archaeology.
+Surveying from Hanumangarh to Bahawalpur, he identified approximately 100 prehistoric and historical sites, conducting exploratory excavations at some.
+His observations on the geographical spread of these sites proved valuable to later researchers, including Amalananda Ghosh (3 March 1910 – 1981) and Katy Dalal.
+Notably, he documented sites such as Munda, Bhadrakali Temple, and Derwar.

 Personal life

 Stein was a lifelong bachelor, but was always accompanied by a dog named "Dash" (of which there were seven).
 He became a British citizen in 1904.
 He died in Kabul on 26 October 1943 and is buried there in the Sherpur Cantonment.

 Great Game

 Stein, as well as his rivals Sven Hedin, Sir Francis Younghusband and Nikolai Przhevalsky, were active players in the British-Russian struggle for influence in Central Asia, the so-called Great Game.
 Their explorations were supported by the British and Russian Empires as they filled in the remaining "blank spots" on the maps, providing valuable information and creating "spheres of influence" for archaeological exploration as they did for political influence.

 The art objects he collected are divided between the British Museum, the British Library, the Srinagar Museum, and the National Museum, New Delhi.